 2. Compare your quotes and decide on a company

 Once you have multiple quotes, compare them and select the transport company you trust most with your shipment.
 You’ll then verify the cost and pickup and drop-off times with your carrier.
 At this point, you may be required to make a partial payment as a deposit.

 To prepare your vehicle, you’ll need to empty it of all items.
 This will lower the weight of your vehicle and may bring down your shipping costs.
 It is typically recommended that you leave no more than a quarter tank of gas in your car as well.

 4. Drop off your vehicle

-Bring your vehicle to the pickup location (or, in some cases, the driver may come to you).
+Bring your vehicle to the pickup location (or, in the case of door-to-door shipping, the driver will come to you).
 Before the car is loaded onto the transporter, you and the driver will inspect the vehicle for damages.
-You’ll then sign a form indicating any pre-existing damage.
+You’ll then sign a form noting any pre-existing damage.